-(c) The execution of the will complies with the law of the place where at the time of execution or at the time of death the testator is domiciled, has a place of abode, or is a national."
+(b) The execution of the will complies with the law at the time of execution of the place where the will is executed.

 Clearly California has a very broad rule for recognizing the validity of an out-of-state will.
 For instance, Thomas Walcott was a resident of Brookings, Oregon.
 Thomas worked for the CA Dept. of Corrections at Pelican Bay State Prison, a short car ride away from his home.
 Since Thomas did not want to have to pay sales tax or pump his own gas, he lived in Oregon instead of California.